Validitron/k8s-node-instance-decorator/README.md

     <br/>

 2. Build and push the operator image to ECR.

+    **This step is not required if the operator image has previously been deployed to your AWS account.**

     ```sh
         make docker-build docker-push REPO_URI={REPOSITORY_URI}